sfzinstruments/jlearman.jRhodes3c/README.md

 The samples were recorded around 2006, from a Rhodes I had bought new in 1978.
 The samples were recorded directly from the harp connector, with EQ applied to give the tone I usually used, enhancing the bell-like quality and carving out low mids.
-THree SFZ control files are provided; one is the original mono, another "stereo" has a stereo image added by applying a 2 cent pitch shift using mid-side technique (so the effect cancels completely to the mono, when summed to mono), and the third has both on different MIDI programs.
+The stereo samples have a stereo image added to by applying a 2 cent pitch shift using mid-side technique (so the effect cancels completely when summed to mono).
 Noise was removed from the samples using CoolEdit 96.

 Samples in this set were looped to reduce memory footprint.